hellomuthu23/react-context-example/README.md

     ```

-1. **Add Reducer**: Let's add a reducer file which will update the state for specific/required actions and side effects(calculate winner, game status etc).
+1. **Add Reducer**: Let's add a reducer file that will update the state for specific/required actions and side effects(calculate winner, game status, etc).
-   - Create `reducer.ts` with below functions
+   - Create `reducer.ts` with the below functions

     ```ts
     export function gameReducer(state: GameState, action: GameActions): GameState {